acidvegas/skeleton/README.md

 ## Information
 This is just a basic structure to help setup a bot.
 The bots have no use by default.
 It is asyncronous, can log to file, handle basic I/O, flood control, etc.

+An example in Python & Golang (beta) are in this repository.

 ## IRC RCF Reference
 - http://www.irchelp.org/protocol/rfc/